 The best news is that you are not alone!
 This movement is probably in its infancy but it’s happening.
 Sure, the first who carved the path like Jacob from Early Retirement Extreme and MMM had to invite everyone to the party.
 Now though, the group is growing.

-People in the UK like the Escape Artist and the Mad Fientist have already done it.
+People in the UK like the Mad Fientist have already done it.
 The Fire Starter and I are half way there.
 There are lots of people that believe it’s possible and we’re all in it together.
 Plus regardless of how young or old you are, it’s never too late to start.